nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 #### Environment Variables

 Enviornment variables are located in `./client/.env` but can be declared into the dockerfile itself under ENV or in the docker compose file under enviornemt property.
-**In order to o use docker stack deploy** need one of the other options and not env_file.
+**In order to o use docker stack deploy** its needed to use one of the other options and not env_file.

 **note that nginx server has a minimalistic configuration**